Apply from the United States

 Please like Humanity in Action on Facebook for application updates and to learn about Humanity in Action's activities.

-Humanity in Action Fellowship programs will take place in the summer of 2013 in Amsterdam, Berlin, Copenhagen, Lyon and Warsaw.
-The 2013 program dates for participants from the United States are:
+Humanity in Action Fellowship programs will take place in the summer of 2014 in Amsterdam, Berlin, Copenhagen, Paris and Warsaw.
+The 2014 program dates for participants from the United States are May 26 - June 30, 2014.

 Intensive and demanding, the Humanity in Action Fellowship brings together international groups of college students and recent graduates to explore national histories of discrimination and resistance, as well as examples of issues affecting different minority groups today.